-4.1.2.7 Other Attachment to the External Grounding System
+4.1.2.8 Other Attachment to the Grounding Electrode System or External Grounding

-- a) AC Power System Grounding - AC Power services shall be grounded according to Saudi Aramco grounding standard SAES-P-111 and NFPA 70 (NEC 250) minimum requirements. - AC outlets grounding installed on telecommunications equipment rack shall be isolated from equipment chassis. - AC-powered equipment, such as rectifiers and inverters and racks that they are mounted on, shall be isolated from the DC equipment racks, cable trays, and DC grounding. - b) Bonding to Structural Steel of Building - All non-coated building structural steel and rebar shall be bonded to the building external grounding system in accordance with SAES-P-111.
+- a) AC Power System Grounding - AC Power services shall be grounded according to Saudi Aramco grounding standard SAES-P-111 and NFPA 70 (NEC 250) minimum requirements. - AC outlets grounding installed on telecommunications equipment rack shall be isolated from equipment chassis. - AC-powered equipment, such as rectifiers and inverters and racks that they are mounted on, shall be isolated from the DC equipment racks, cable trays, and DC grounding.

+Next Revision: 28 November 2024 Protection for Telecommunications Facilities b) Bonding to Structural Steel of Building

+All non-coated building structural steel and rebar shall be bonded to the building external grounding system in accordance with SAES-P-111.

-Coated rebar specified in this standard should be the epoxy-coated steel rebar as specified in 09-SAMSS-106.
+Note: Coated rebar specified in this standard should be the epoxy-coated steel rebar as specified in 09-SAMSS-106.

-4.1.4 Internal Grounding for Telecommunication Building
+4.1.3 Internal Grounding for Telecommunication Building